-- 3. Identification and addressing of key communication issues that may arise; - 4.
+- 1. Implementation and maintenance of the Outreach Plan; - 2.
+Timely formulation and dissemination of communications; - 3.
+Identification and addressing of key communication issues that may arise; - 4.
 Work closely with PRDOH to ensure that target audience receives adequate information; - 5.
 Proposing modifications to reflect changing environments based on the Program's needs.